-To some skateboarders, the aesthetic of a skate shoe matters more than its performance.
+To some style-conscious skateboarders, the aesthetic of a skate shoe matters more than its performance.
 But with the resurgence of ’90s and early ’00s style trends, we’ve seen brands picking up classic silhouettes and adding new technologies that make riding more comfortable without losing out on style.

-Although some of the more classic skate brands such as etnies, Lakai, and éS maintain solid skate teams, their product has fallen behind giants such as Nike SB, Converse, and Vans, all of whom collaborate with up-and-coming brands regularly.
+Although some of the more classic skate brands such as Etnies, Lakai, and éS maintain solid skate teams, their product has fallen behind giants such as Nike SB, Converse, and Vans, all of whom collaborate with up-and-coming brands regularly.

 The following roundup of the best skate shoes on the market today is a reflection of where skateboarding is at right now, with some riders and brands staying rooted in heritage and others pushing the boundaries of what a typical skate shoe should be.

 Shop some of the best skate shoes of the season below.